-1. Appointments must be made from the appropriate eligible list, but if no such list exists then the Director may certify from such other list as he deems the next most appropriate.
+1. Appointments must be made from the appropriate eligible list, but if no such list exists then the Administrator may certify from such other lists as the Administrator deems the next most appropriate.
 A new and separate list must be created for a stated position only when there is no satisfactory list."